List of Cheers characters: Pete

 Pete (Peter Schreiner) is a friendly blonde man seen usually in casual clothing.
 His first episode is "Chambers vs. Malone" (1987), and his last is "One for the Road" (1993).
 In the cold opening of "Chambers vs. Malone", Pete sits with Hugh and Mark at one table, forgetting who is the "designated driver" while intoxicated.
 Sam calls a taxicab company to take them home.
-He loans Sam surveillance equipment in "Indoor Fun with Sammy and Robby" (1990), telling Frasier that he uses it to spy on his wife, who "sleeps around a lot."
+He loans Sam surveillance equipment in "Indoor Fun with Sammy and Robby" (1990), telling Frasier that he uses it to spy on his wife, who "sleeps around a lot".

 Mark

-Mark (Mark Arnott) is a man with a black hair wearing usually a suit.
-His first episode is "Chambers vs. Malone" (1987), and his last is "Indoor Fun with Sam and Robby" (1990).
-In the cold opening of "Chambers vs. Malone", Mark sits with Hugh and Pete at one table.
-Seeing them forget who is the "designated driver" while intoxicated, Hugh agrees with Sam calling them a taxicab ride home.
+Mark (Mark Arnott) is a man with black hair who is usually seen wearing a suit.
+His first episode is "Chambers vs. Malone" (1987), and his last is "Indoor Fun with Sammy and Robby" (1990).
+In the cold opening of "Chambers vs. Malone", Mark sits with Hugh and Pete; when ready to leave the three forget who the "designated driver" was intended to be, leading to Sam calling them a taxicab ride home.